 The commonplace sight of beautiful women with undesirable men tends to be due to the common phenomenon of poor self-esteem in women.
 This is the reason why most abusive partners work hard to ensure their victim believes nobody else would have them or they deserve being treated badly.
 Only an improvement in self-esteem will make an abuse victim seek a better partner.
 The most common cause of improved self esteem tends to be age – the older we get the less likely we are to believe lies.

 Here is a look at the things that lie at the heart of “attraction”.
-Do you have these things?
-Can you, or do you, appear to have them?
-Which of these things is the romantic “coin” your partner is trading to have you and which is the romantic “coin” that has attracted your partner to you?
+Do you have these things or do you appear to?
+Which of these things is the romantic “coin” your partner is trading to get you and which is the romantic “coin” you have used to attract your partner to you?
 Are your coins, or your partners coins, fake?

 Appearing to have any of these attributes when you don’t is trading fake “coins” and many a con-artist is good at that.
 Many a person is involved with someone who has nothing to offer because they can’t believe the “coin” they traded themselves for was actually fake and doesn’t exist.
 This is particularly likely to happen with the romantic coin of personal qualities.